 - Supervision.
 The puppy is either going to be in his crate, in a confined area, under constant supervision or out side.

 3. Rewards.
 Every time your pup eliminates in an appropriate area reward

 5. Long term confinement area (Penn) and short term confinement area (Crate).

 Using a confinement area wether is a penn or crate will teach your puppy to want to chew on appropriate toys, enjoy it’s own company and will prepare him/her for those times when he/she will be left alone.

-8. Feeding.
+7. Feeding.
 Food aggression is something that you can easily prevent if you do the right things from the beginning.
-Hand feeding and teaching your puppy how to eat in a calm sate of mind will prevent future problems
+Teaching your puppy how to eat in a calm sate of mind and getting use to your presence and hands will prevent future problems

 8. Leash.
 How you present a leash to a puppy for the first few times is going to make a lasting impact on your puppy.
 Creating a good and calm association with the leash will prevent biting, pulling and fighting against it.

 © Gabriel Riesco, NYC 2017.
 Revised in 2022